 • Demonstrated willingness to learn and a commitment to developing new solutions for autistic people.

-• A driving licence or ability to travel to various locations across Belfast where the project will be delivered.
+• A driving licence or ability to travel to various locations across Belfast when required.

 Terms and Conditions

-• 15 hours weekly, times to be agreed with the successful candidate.
+• 37.5 hours weekly, times to be agreed with the successful candidate.
 Hours typically between 9am-5pm, Monday -Friday.
 Location: Currently working from home, moving to office based once the current restrictions are lifted.
 Based at the Specialisterne NI offices, Skainos, 239 Newtownards Road, Belfast.

-•The position is fixed term and is expected to run from April 2018 to March 2022.
-Salary is commensurate with experience.
+•The position is fixed term and is expected to run to March 2022.
+Salary range: £20-25k, commensurate with experience.

 • Specialisterne NI is committed to safeguarding and promoting the welfare of children, young people and vulnerable adults.
 Employment to this post is therefore subject to an Access NI Enhanced Check.